directus/directus/.changeset/sixty-days-argue.md

 '@directus/app': patch
 ---

-Fix WYSIWYG interface changed check for custom formats
+Fixed an issue where the WYSIWYG interface would reload with every keystroke if custom formats are given